sasiqwerty/Mind/output-process.md

 In PVWA7 click Accounts > Onboarding Rules

 IMG-20231015-WA0066.jpg
-When onboarding multiple accounts from the Pending Accounts list, which associated setting must be the same across the selected accounts?
+Q: When onboarding multiple accounts from the Pending Accounts list, which associated setting must be the same across the selected accounts?
+A : Platform

 Platform
 Connection Component